 Coastal Account History - The FWUA, which was a residual market mechanism for windstorm and hail coverage in select areas of the State of Florida, was created by an act of the Florida Legislature in 1970 pursuant to Section 627.351(2), Florida Statutes.
-FWUA was a Florida unincorporated association, the members of which were all property insurance companies holding a certificate of authority to provide property insurance coverage in the State of Florida.
-FWUA provided policies of windstorm insurance for property owners within the eligible areas who were unable to obtain such coverage from private insurers.
+FWUA was a Florida unincorporated association, the members of which were all property insurance companies holding a certificate of authority to provide property insurance for property owners within the eligible areas who were unable to obtain such coverage from private insurers.
 Insured properties include personal residential, commercial residential and commercial non-residential properties.
 This portion of the FWUA's activities became the High-Risk Account (HRA) under Citizens.
 In 2007, Citizens received authority to issue multi-peril policies in the HRA.
 Pursuant to legislative changes during 2011, the HRA was renamed the Coastal Account.